Skip to content

 Bash

-# Run all hooks on all files
+# Run fast pre-commit hooks on current changes

-pre-commit run --all-files
+pre-commit run

 # Run a specific hook